revbayes/revbayes.github.io/home/compile_windows.md

 1. Download and install 64-bit cygwin (setup-x86_64.exe).
 Make sure you include the following packages:

-    (Cygwin package versions are from 5/20202.
+    (Cygwin package versions are from May 2022.
 Newer versions may work, but see special version notes below)

     | package                 | version   |
     |-------------------------|-----------|